 The one megabyte disk keeps you from hunting through hundreds of disks for your programs; plus running out of room on your drive for Data base Data, Word processing Text, Spreadsheet Data, Business program Data, etc. With the One Megabyte Disk Drive you can store over 51⁄2 times the capacity of the 1541.
-You can store your own programs and any back-upable commercial programs plus data from your business programs\.
+You can store your own programs and any back-upable commercial programs plus data from your business programs.
 Perfect as a second Drive!!!!
 Enter the world of professional computers today.
 C-64 requires IEEE interface.
+LIMITED QUANTITIES!
+Requires 2 drive software.
 List \$899.00.
 Sale \$199.00.